Lemnon95/multithreading_string_matching/README.md

 The aim of the project is to produce a **multithread** application that performs the Knutth-Morris-Pratt algorithm for string matching, on a series of pcap packets.
 The project consists of 1 serial program, and of 3 multithread programs, of which 2 have been realized using **OpenMP** library, and the one remaining using **Open MPI**.

+I realized this project alongside [@battisti98](https://github.com/battisti98) for the Multicore Programming course at University La Sapienza.

 ## Technologies

 * C Programming Language